About Us

 Gibraltar through the Port Hole!

 Quite near the Port there is now a Morrison's Supermarket so check here for duty free prices (a litre of Spanish Brandy in 2009 £3.29 - the Gibraltar pound is the currency but this is fixed to the GBP so Sterling is accepted everywhere).
+Note: In 2014 prices no better than in Main Street.

 Our agenda now for Gibraltar is duty free, a walk in the High Street and lunch (I know lunch is included onboard but there are certain places we like to eat locally and this is one of them).
 However, it seems that the time ashore is getting less on each Cruise (our Saga Ruby 2009 Cruise was onboard at 2PM and the QM2 2009 was onboard at 3PM).
 This is cutting down the time for lunch but we just have to eat early!
+The timing for the 2012 Ruby cruise was even worse, back on board at 1PM so not even lunch!
+It was just after the Queen's Jubilee, however, and Gibraltar was well decorated for the festivities.

 One more minus point about the QM2.
 Because of it's size it cannot dock and tenders have to be used.
 Tickets are required from the ship and we got ours at 9.30 and had to wait until 10.15 before we could go ashore.
 Coming back was even worse, we got to the Port at 1.15 and the queue was a couple of hundred yards long!
 Back on board shortly after 2.30.
 Not impressed.